-LONGHAM RESERVOIR 2 MODEL FLYING RULES
+LONGHAM LAKES 2 MODEL FLYING RULES

 Longham Lake 2 is owned by Bournemouth Water (BW) which has entered into an agreement with Christchurch & District Model Flying Club (CDMFC) for the flying of model aircraft from the lake.